TheAditya700/flowtype/README.md

 ## Contributing

-Contributions welcome!
-Please fork, create a feature branch, and submit a PR.
+Contributions welcome.
+Please fork the repository, create a feature branch, and submit a PR.